 Let the natural flavors do the talking.

 Crock-pot cooking or other moist heat methods work especially well to reduce your "kitchen-time".
 Slow cooking methods are very forgiving.
 They work particularly well with sirloin, round steak, chuck roast and steaks, and meat cuts that are less familiar (and often more flavorful).
 See recipes for more details.

 With Pastured Grazed Beef it's all about choices!

 We encourage you to explore a world of new and exciting beef flavors.
 If your family prefers a maximum percentage of steaks, or roasts, or burger, or specialty products, we offer a lot of choices.
 Packaging your beef may be customized as well.
 Click ordering, for our new order form.

 Pastured Grazed Beef is safe.

 We suggest you follow normal cooking safety recommendations published by the USDA.
 However, there is an additional level of safety with Pasture Grazed Beef.
 (Large, impersonal, high-volume factory farms and slaughterhouses create most of the safety issues for beef.)
-Our beef is processed at St. Joseph Meat Market, a USDA inspected facility.
+Our beef is processed at a small, local, inspected facility in Central Minnesota.
 Your direct relationship with us, the farmer/processor, provides peace of mind and a high level of safety.